Endometrial Cancer

 Diagnosis

 Endometrial cancer is often found at an early stage.
-This is because it causes pain or unusual or heavy bleeding.
+This is because it causes irregular bleeding or bleeding after menopause and/or pain.
 These symptoms can have other causes as well.

 The following tests or exams may be used to see if cancer is present: